PatriciaGN/head-first-java-exercises/Chapter 4/Chapter-four-notes.md

-# Chapter 4 notes (How objects behave: Methods use instance variables)
+# Chapter 4 notes - How objects behave: Methods use instance variables

 A class is a blueprint for an object.
 Objects have **state** (instance variables) and **behavior** (methods).
 Each object (or instance of a class) can have its own unique values for its instance variables.